sandtreader/rust-tokio-dylib/README.md

 ## What's going on

 In `main/src/main.rs` we create a runtime, either multi- or single-threaded depending on the RUNTIME environment variable.
-When then use `libloading` to load a dynamic library and call its `init` function.
+We then use `libloading` to load a dynamic library and call its `init` function.
 Then we sleep for a bit and shut down the runtime again.